tekuuu/Phased_array_antenna/README.md

 ## License

-This project is provided for educational
+This project is provided for educational purpose